-D. Permanent Supportive Housing
+E. Permanent Supportive Housing

-Projects in which low-income units are set aside and rented to persons with special needs will receive up to 11 points.
+Projects in which low-income units are set aside (as defined later in this section) and rented to persons with special needs will receive up to 11 points.
 For purposes of this scoring category, special needs populations include:

-- Persons suffering from chronic or persistent mental illness; - Persons suffering from chronic chemical dependency; - Persons with disabilities (physical and/or developmental); - Individuals or families who are experiencing long-term homeless, or at significant risk of longterm homelessness; - The frail elderly, defined as a person, 62 years of age or older, who are unable to perform one or more "activities of daily living" without help.
+- Persons suffering from chronic or persistent mental illness; - Persons suffering from chronic chemical dependency; - Persons with disabilities (physical and/or developmental); - Individuals or families who are experiencing long-term homeless, or at significant risk of longterm homelessness; - The frail elderly, defined as those 62 years of age or older, who are unable to perform one or more "activities of daily living" without help.
 Activities of daily living comprise walking, eating, bathing, grooming, dressing, transferring, and home management activities.